 - CHA sweatshirts and CHA t-shirts may be worn.
-PE shirts may not be worn. - CHA shirts may be worn untucked on CHA shirt days. - Cargo pants may be worn. - On work project days, overalls may be worn. - Any time shorts (other than sport uniform shorts) are approved by administration (i.e. class retreats, athletic practices, gym class) to be worn, they must rest on the hip, not extend above the finger tips on the side, slit and back.
+PE shirts may not be worn. - CHA shirts may be worn untucked on CHA shirt days. - Cargo pants may be worn. - On work project days, overalls may be worn. - Any time shorts (other than sport uniform shorts) are approved by administration (i.e. class retreats, athletic practices, gym class) to be worn, they must be CHA apparel shorts unless otherwise stated.